We checked out 5 excellent Seattle coffee shops and can say we love the coffee in Seattle – cappuccinos, pour-overs and cold brews.

 We’re coffee snobs.
 Ok, We said it.

-Across the country, Seattle is the epicenter for the second wave of coffee (consisting of Starbucks and the like) in the United States and is a leader of coffee’s burgeoning third wave.\
+Across the country, Seattle is recognized as the epicenter for the second wave of coffee (consisting of Starbucks and the like) in the United States.
+Without a doubt, the city is a leader of coffee’s burgeoning third wave movement.

 During our recent trip for the IFBC conference, we made it a priority to try several different shops to check out the best of the best coffee in Seattle.
 We tried both second wave and third wave shops, and we drank a mix of pour-overs, cappuccinos and cold brews.
 It’s fair to say that we were happily wired for the entirety of our short time in Seattle.